 - 8 oz frozen açaí pulp cut into chunks

-- 2 tbsp coconut water (or water), chilled
+- 2 tablespoon coconut water (or water), chilled

-- 2 tbsp honey (or guarana syrup or any other of your choice)
+- 2 tablespoon honey (or guarana syrup or any other of your choice)

 - 1 banana (add other fruits if desired), optional

 - 1 tablespoon granola optional